The Authority of the Bible

 Notice that I have highlighted the word “all” in bold type.
 When it says “all,” it means “all”!
 I am reminded of these words which I read in the devotional booklet Our Daily Bread about a year ago: “We must adjust our lives to the Bible—never the Bible to our lives.”

 Never forget that!
-Thanks for a great question, and I pray that God will strengthen you to stand firm in His word.
+Thanks for a great question, and I pray that God will strengthen you to stand firm in His word through the authority of the Bible.